trackmania-rl/tmrl/README.md

 `tmrl` is a python library designed to facilitate the implementation of deep RL applications in real-life robot settings.
 Full tutorial for you guys [here](readme/tuto_library.md).

 - :ok_hand: **ML developers who are TM enthusiasts with no interest in learning this huge thing:**\
-`tmrl` provides a Gym environment for TrackMania that is mostly straightforward to use.
+`tmrl` provides a Gym environment for TrackMania that is easy to use.
 Fast-track for you guys [here](#gym-environment).

 ## Quick links
 - [Introduction](#introduction)